 Parent Information

-All staff are pleased to share their thoughts and feelings about the way the children are developing with parents and carers.
+All staff are pleased to share their thoughts about the way the children are developing with parents and carers.

-The school encourages parents to take part in everyday school life wherever possible as this support and involvement enhances the learning process.
+We fully encourage parents to take part in everyday school life, wherever possible, as this support and involvement enhances the learning process.
 If you would like more information, please speak to your child’s class teacher or contact the school office.

 Home-School Agreement